ghollies/Rising-Constellation-FAQ/content/en/docs/Agents/navarch.md

 Invasion power is compared to system defense

 ### Repair ![Repair](/images/repair.PNG)
 Repairs the fleet under the navarch's control.
+The Navarch gives 5 points of repair to the fleet for each skill rank.
 Increased by the Leadership skill, and by having certain types of ships in the fleet. see [Ship Stats - Repair](/docs/ships/stats/#what-are-the-base-stats-of-all-of-the-ships)

 #### How long do repairs take?
 Repairs will only happen while a fleet is not moving or engaging in an offensive action.
 Ships will be repaired starting with the ship at lowest % health first.
 The rate of repair is: